MechaMonk/pyRouterJig/documentation.md

   3. <b>Centered:</b> This input is only available for straight bits (bit angle = 0).
 If this box is checked, a finger is always centered on the board.
-Otherwise, a full finger is started on the left edge, which will result in a centerd finger only if the finger width divides into the board width an odd number of times.
+Otherwise, a full finger is started on the left edge, which will result in a centered finger only if the finger width divides into the board width an odd number of times.
     Figure 5 shows an example of a non-centered pattern.